immunomind/covid19/contributing.md

 ## I have an idea
 If you want to suggest an improvement or an idea, proceed to [Issues](https://github.com/immunomind/covid19/issues) create a new issue with **Feature request** template.

-## Non of the above is suitable for me
+## None of the above is suitable for me
-If non of the above is suitable, then you can always reach us via [Support](mailto:support@immunomind.io) at support@immunomind.io.
+If none of the above is suitable, then you can always reach us via [Support](mailto:support@immunomind.io) at support@immunomind.io.